w3f-grants-archive/ocw-ebics/docs/example.md

----
-title: Example use cases - NFT shop
----
+# Installation

 ## The Actors

 - Alice: Operates an NFT-shop with a Fiat-Bridge where anyone can sell or buy NFTs with Fiat-Money.
 She "owns" the bridge, the bank account and set up access to the bank account.
 - Bob: Wants to sell an NFT.
-He creates an account on Alice Platform, uploads and NFT and ask for 5 Euros for each NFT.
+He creates an account on Alice Platform, uploads his NFTs and ask for 5 Euros each.
 - Charly: Wants to buy the NFT, he also created an account on Alice NFT platform.
 - Dave: He likes the work of Bob - he has no web3 wallet and is not into crypto.
  He just wants to support Bob's work with real cash, and maybe claim the NFTs later.